AdityaGupta1/AdityaGupta1/README.md

 ### Hello!

-I'm Aditya, currently a graduate student studying Computer Graphics and Game Technology at the University of Pennsylvania.
+I'm Aditya, and I work on the forefront of real-time rendering at NVIDIA :3

 Check out my [personal website](http://adityag1.com/) to see my projects, art, and more.